About the tour

 New Fortress

-The medieval town of Komárno once stood on the site of the present New Fortress, which at the end of the 16th century was almost completely destroyed by the Imperial soldiers and the Turks besieging the fortress.
-The remains of the old town were completely removed during the construction of the New Fortress.
+The medieval town of Komárno once stood on the site of the present New Fortress.
+At the end of the 16th century, it was nearly completely destroyed by Imperial soldiers and the Ottomans besieging the fortress.
+The remnants of the old town were entirely removed during the construction of the New Fortress.

-The building of so-called New Fortress began in 1654 at the command of Ferdinand III, Holy Roman Emperor.
-The purpose of building the New Fortress was the protection of the obsolete Old Fortress.
-Its rapid completion was due to the conquest of the fortress in Nové Zámky by the Turks in 1663/1664.
-For this reason, the following monarch Leopold I ordered the building of Fortress Leopoldov near Hlohovec and the rapid completion of the New Fortress in Komárno.
-It had a pentagon-shape ground plan with five dense bastions.
+Construction of the so-called New Fortress began in 1654 under the command of Ferdinand III, Holy Roman Emperor.
+The purpose of building the New Fortress was to protect the outdated Old Fortress.
+The rapid completion of the New Fortress was spurred by the Ottoman conquest of the fortress in Nové Zámky in 1663/1664.
+As a result, Emperor Leopold I ordered the construction of Fortress Leopoldov near Hlohovec and the swift completion of the New Fortress in Komárno.
+The fortress had a pentagon-shaped ground plan with five dense bastions.

-After the southern part of Hungary was liberated from the Turkish occupation in 1699, the importance of the Fortress in Komárno decreased.
-In 1763 and 1783 Komárno was hit by two powerful earthquakes, which greatly damaged the Fortress.
-As its restoration was unprofitable, the Fortress was sold at a public auction.
+After southern Hungary was liberated from Ottoman occupation in 1699, the importance of the Fortress in Komárno diminished.
+In 1763 and 1783, Komárno was struck by two powerful earthquakes, causing significant damage to the Fortress.
+Due to the unprofitability of its restoration, the Fortress was sold at a public auction.

-The Fortress got into the centre of attention again after the Napoleonic Wars, at the beginning of the 19th century.
-In 1808 the whole New Fortress was rebuilt from bricks.
-It was the so-called Crownwork with three bastions.
-The building of the Army barracks was built in 1810 and the Headquarters Building in 1815.
+The Fortress regained attention following the Napoleonic Wars in the early 19th century.
+In 1808, the entire New Fortress was rebuilt using bricks, forming what was known as the Crownwork with three bastions.
+The Army barracks were constructed in 1810, and the Headquarters Building was completed in 1815.

-A wide, deep ditch ran around the New Fortress, which was flooded from the Danube or the Váh rivers.
+A wide, deep ditch surrounded the New Fortress, which was flooded using water from the Danube or the Váh rivers.

 Leopold’s Gate

-It is the main entrance to the Fortress in Komárno, named after Leopold I, Holy Roman Emperor (1685-1705), who ordered the completion of the New Fortress.
+The main entrance to the Fortress in Komárno is named after Leopold I, Holy Roman Emperor (1685-1705), who ordered the completion of the New Fortress.
 In the past, a wooden bridge led to the gate, which was protected by a chain bridge.

-After the demise of the Austro-Hungarian Empire, the gate was damaged several times.
-Its partial renewal took place in 1992.
-In 2013, it underwent a complete renovation, when the coat of arms of the Habsburgs with the double-headed eagle was placed back on top of the watchtower.
+After the collapse of the Austro-Hungarian Empire, the gate was damaged several times.
+A partial restoration took place in 1992, and in 2013, it underwent a complete renovation, during which the Habsburg coat of arms featuring the double-headed eagle was reinstated on top of the watchtower.

 Statue of the Stone Virgin

-According to the legend, the statue depicts a girl, who decided to set the Turkish camp on fire at the time of a Turkish siege against the fortress.
-The Imperial soldiers finally managed to defend the Fortress and expel the Turks from Komárno.
+According to legend, the statue represents a girl who, during a Ottoman siege of the fortress, decided to set the Ottoman camp on fire.
+The Imperial soldiers ultimately succeeded in defending the Fortress and expelling the Turks from Komárno.

 Army Barracks

-It is a two-storey “U”-shape building, which copies the shape of walls of the New Fortress.
-It was built in 1810 for approximately 2000-2500 soldiers.
-In the centre of the building there was a small chapel.
+The building is a two-storey “U”-shaped structure, designed to mirror the shape of the walls of the New Fortress.
+It was constructed in 1810 to house approximately 2,000 to 2,500 soldiers.
+In the center of the building, there was a small chapel.

-At the time of the Soviet occupation there were about 4,000 soldiers in the Fortress.
-After the withdrawal of the Soviet Army, the building got into a desolate condition.
+During the Soviet occupation, the Fortress housed about 4,000 soldiers.
+After the withdrawal of the Soviet Army, the building fell into a state of disrepair.

-Part of the roof structure was reconstructed in 2015, thanks to the financial subsidy of the Ministry of Agriculture and Rural Development.
+Part of the roof structure was renovated in 2015, thanks to a financial subsidy from the Ministry of Agriculture and Rural Development.

 Headquarters Building

-Residential building for the officers and commanders of the Fortress, built in 1815.
-After building the Officers’ Pavilion near the city centre (1858-1863) the headquarters building in the New Fortress served as headquarters for the entire fortification system.
+The residential building for the officers and commanders of the Fortress was constructed in 1815.
+After the completion of the Officers’ Pavilion near the city center (1858-1863), the headquarters building in the New Fortress became the central command for the entire fortification system.

-It served military aims until 2003, when it was used by the Slovak Army as barracks for the research corps.
-3853.
+It served military purposes until 2003, when it was used by the Slovak Army as barracks for the research corps 3853.

 Gunpowder Depot of St. Barbara

-It is a military ammunition store, which was built at the beginning of the 19th century for storing gunpowder in small barrels in times of war or threat.
+This is a military ammunition store, built at the beginning of the 19th century to store gunpowder in small barrels during times of war or threat.

-.
-It served its purpose until the occupation of the Fortress by the Soviet Army, when it was used as a laundry,
+It served this purpose until the Fortress was occupied by the Soviet Army, at which point it was repurposed as a laundry, as well as a storage area for fuel and lubricants.

-At present, after its overall reconstruction, the ammunition depot is used as an exhibition and lecture hall.
+Today, after its complete reconstruction, the ammunition depot is used as an exhibition and lecture hall.

 Old Fortress

-It is the oldest part of the fortification system, built in the 16th century, as one of the first bastion fortresses against the Turks in the territory of Hungary.
-A medieval stone castle stood in its place in the past, which completely disappeared during the Turkish War in the 16th century.
-The Italian architect, Pietro Ferabosco is considered to plan the fortress.
+The Old Fortress is the oldest part of the fortification system, built in the 16th century as one of the first bastion fortresses against the Turks in Hungary.
+A medieval stone castle once stood on the site, but it was completely destroyed during the Turkish Wars of the 16th century.
+The Italian architect Pietro Ferabosco is credited with designing the fortress.

-There was a deep moat in front of the fortress, which was flooded with water from the River Danube in case of need.
-There was a small military town with several buildings in the large courtyard of the Old Fortress, which disappeared in 1783 when a strong earthquake shook the city.
-The renewal of the fortress was unprofitable and it was sold out at a public auction.
+In front of the fortress was a deep moat, which could be flooded with water from the River Danube when needed.
+Inside the large courtyard of the Old Fortress, there was a small military town with several buildings, which were lost in 1783 during a powerful earthquake that shook the city.
+The fortress’s restoration was deemed unprofitable, and it was sold at a public auction.

-The fortress got in the centre of attention once again as a result of the Napoleonic Wars at the beginning of the 19th century.
-Between1827 and 1839 the entire exterior of the Old Fortress was rebuilt and modernized as one of the main military points on the River Danube.
+The fortress gained renewed attention during the Napoleonic Wars at the beginning of the 19th century.
+Between 1827 and 1839, the entire exterior of the Old Fortress was rebuilt and modernized, establishing it as one of the main military strongholds along the River Danube.

-After the demise of Austro-Hungarian Monarchy the Old Fortress served various purposes.
-From 1968 to 1990, it was one of the largest Soviet ammunition warehouses in Slovakia.
-Today its area is cleaned and open for the general public.
+After the collapse of the Austro-Hungarian Monarchy, the Old Fortress served various purposes.
+From 1968 to 1990, it functioned as one of the largest Soviet ammunition depots in Slovakia.
+Today, the area has been cleared and is open to the public.

 Ferdinand’s Gate

-It is the main entrance to the Old Fortress dating back to 1550, built at the command of Emperor Ferdinand I, Holy Roman Emperor, after whom the gate is named.
-Above the entrance gate, where there was a drawbridge in the past, there are two stone memorial plaques.
+This is the main entrance to the Old Fortress, dating back to 1550, built under the command of Emperor Ferdinand I, Holy Roman Emperor, after whom the gate is named.
+Above the entrance, where a drawbridge once stood, are two stone memorial plaques

-The upper plaque depicts the coat of arms of Ferdinand I with the Imperial eagle.
-Above the coat of arms there is the royal crown and around it there is the chain of the Golden Fleece with a small lamb.
-The entire coat of arms is held by two griffins on the sides – mythological creatures with the head and wings of an eagle and with the legs of a lion.
-According to the restorers, who renovated the gate between 2009 and 2012, the entire coat of arms was brightly coloured.
+The upper plaque features the coat of arms of Ferdinand I with the Imperial eagle.
+Above the coat of arms is the royal crown, surrounded by the chain of the Golden Fleece with a small lamb.
+The entire coat of arms is supported by two griffins—mythological creatures with the head and wings of an eagle and the legs of a lion.
+According to restorers, who renovated the gate between 2009 and 2012, the entire coat of arms was once brightly colored.

-The lower panel lists some of Ferdinand I’s numerous titles in Latin.
+The lower plaque lists some of Ferdinand I’s numerous titles in Latin.

 Blind Labyrinth

-Apart from several mysterious places in the Old Fortress, one can find the so-called “Blind Labyrinth” there – an attraction full of obstacles, where visitors can try out their senses besides their sense of orientation in complete darkness.
+In addition to several mysterious locations in the Old Fortress, visitors can explore the so-called “Blind Labyrinth” – an attraction filled with obstacles, where they can test their senses, including their sense of orientation, in complete darkness.